LatishaHalim/ASSESSMENT-2---ISYS2001/diary.md

-Week 7 — [11/09/2026]
+Week 1 — [11/09/2026]

-Spent weeks 1-7 on labs and repo setup but hadn't locked in a project direction or started building.
+Spent learning weeks 1-7 on labs and repo setup but hadn't locked in a project direction or started building.
 Starting the build now with roughly 4-5 weeks to the deadline.

 Plan from here: Deciding on a problem , then API → tool → data → Gradio → tests, one real commit per session.